-Nowadays, I’m a person who lives with chronic pain and the autoimmune diseases of rheumatoid arthritis, Sjogren’s Syndrome and dysautonomia, to name a few.
-I’ve enjoyed success as an international small business owner, an author, speaker, teacher, musician and a healthcare auditor.
+Nowadays, I’m a person who lives with chronic pain of rheumatoid arthritis, Sjogren’s and non-POTs dysautonomia.
+I’ve enjoyed success as a small business owner, an author, speaker, teacher, musician and a healthcare auditor.
 A highly successful small business career in healthcare was an unexpected blessing in our journey to Tennessee, and I’m forever grateful for the success we’ve had here.

 Most importantly, though, I’m a wife, mom, and now a JoJo!
 I live on a small goat farm in Tennessee and enjoy farm living.
 Baby goats are the cutest ever!